alfmep/libujson/README.md

 **-d, --verbose**	Verbose mode.
 Print verbose schema verification output.

+**-f, --full-validation**	If verbose mode and a JSON schema is used, show all failed validation tests, not only the first.

 **-s, --strict**	Parse JSON documents in strict mode.

 **-n, --no-duplicates**	Don't allow objects with duplicate member names.